Telephone contact is via Weaver Hall Museum, Northwich: 01606 271640

 The mill is located in a rural setting with a sleepy mill pond and charming working water wheel, which make a picturesque backdrop for both traditional and themed weddings.
 The mill is situated particularly near to the Cock O’ Barton Bar and Restaurant, which hosts wedding receptions.

-If you are inspired by the romantic potential of the watermill, please get in touch on 01606 271641 at least two weeks before your special day.
+If you are inspired by the romantic potential of the watermill, please get in touch on 01606 271641 at least four weeks before your special day.

 We want to make sure the mill is looking its best for you, so please do ring us.